VIDEO TUTORIAL:

 Make the chapure directly on the leather strap.

-In the leather strap: cut a strip of 12-13 cm and make the chapure.
-This piece of at least 10 cm will allow you to attach the belt buckle to your leather strap using Chicago screws or rivets.
-Its main advantage: being able to be repositioned at will if you want to shorten the leather strap.
+From the leather strap: Cut a 12-13 cm strip and make the loop.
+This piece, at least 10 cm long, will allow you to attach the belt buckle to your leather strap using Chicago screws or rivets.
+Its main advantage: it can be repositioned at will if you want to shorten the leather strap.

-This part can be completely split/thickened to avoid significant excess thickness.
+This part can be completely slit/thickened to avoid significant excess thickness.

 1- Using a cookie cutter.